Agriculture

 • Vertical farming offers climate resilience, due to which year-round production is possible.
 The closed-loop system protects plants from seasonal changes and extreme weather conditions.

-The disadvantages of vertical farming in India include high costs and high energy consumption.
+The major challenges in adopting vertical farming in India include high costs and high energy consumption.
+The other challenges include:

 Future vertical farming will be more high-tech so that more food is produced while being more sustainable.
 It will address the present challenges of vertical farming, like high costs and energy consumption.
+Even though it has many limitations, vertical farming has the potential to produce ten times more per unit area compared to traditional agriculture.
+It also has the scope of integrating into the present and futuristic lifestyle of food production and consumption.
+It is a sustainable farming method with many benefits, such as less requirement for land, fertilizers, water, pesticides and other inputs.
 Vertical farming will definitely become a key part of modern agriculture.
 Future vertical farming is going to be more scalable, cost-effective and accessible.

-Everything You Need to Know About Vertical Farming in India पर अक्सर पूछे जाने वाले प्रश्न
+Vertical Farming in India: A Modern Agriculture Practice पर अक्सर पूछे जाने वाले प्रश्न

 1. What is vertical farming?

-Vertical farming is an innovative approach to growing crops without soil in a closed environment.
+Vertical farming is an innovative approach to growing crops vertically in reduced space and controlled environment.

 Yes, vertical farming is eco-friendly as it uses fewer resources like water, fertilisers and land.